Darienvibes/Taskify/README.md

-# Taskify
-This is a simple Discord bot built using Discord.js.
-It includes a basic command structure and event handling.
+# This repository is still work-in-progress.